adcondev/my-learning-notes/RED2000/NOTES.md

 - I keep working on setting up the `constants` package in `poster`.
 I want to ensure a single source of truth for default values and types.
 I finished the centralization of default values in `poster`.
 Now i have to integrate it into the codebase.
 It took me more time than expected.
 - I reviewed the topic around `Functional Options Pattern` in Go.
 It is useful to avoid constructor overloading and make the code more readable.
 I will try to implement it in the `poster` package where order doesn't matter.

+- I keep integrating the `constants` package into the codebase.
+It took me more time than expected.
+It is totally worth since it will be consistent with the schema of the JSON ticket representation package.
+I did the setup of the constants package in `qr_handler.go` and `text_handler.go`.
+- I updated some documentation of repositories done in RED2000.
+I will try to update the rest of the documentation.

 ---

 ## 🎯 **Current Focus Areas**